Prof-M-s-Classroom/programming-assignment-2-tabmatt/README.md

 (Explain how the decision tree is built from the `story.txt` file.)

 - How are `Story` objects created from the text file?
-  - Story objects are created using a delimeter ("|") to split a text line for each data member
+  - Story objects are created using a delimiter ("|") to split a text line for each data member
   - Each line in the text file is in the format "eventNumber" | "description" | "leftEventNumber" | "rightEventNumber"
   - For eventNumber, leftEventNumber, rightEventNumber, they are converted from string to integer using the stoi function
 - How are nodes linked based on left and right event numbers?